United States Anti-Doping Agency: Supplements

 USADA created an online resource designed to provide athletes with the best possible information to evaluate the risks associated with the use of supplements.
 On Supplement411.org there is information to help athletes realize that risk exists, recognize risk when they see it, and reduce their risk of testing positive or experiencing harmful health effects from the use of dietary supplements.

-USADA manages the High Risk List, which is a list of dietary supplements and other black market products that have been known to contain prohibited substances, or claim to deliver the same performance-enhancing effects as prohibited substances.
-The list also includes products that USADA has previously tested to confirm the presence of a prohibited substance.
-Similarly, USADA adds supplements to the High Risk List when the Court of Arbitration for Sport has determined that a supplement likely caused a positive test for an athlete.
-When referring to the High Risk List, it's important to realize that the list is not exhaustive and that the absence of a product on the list doesn't mean the supplement is safe.
-With more loosely regulated supplements added to the market every day, it's difficult to develop a truly comprehensive list of supplements that could cause an athlete to test positive for a prohibited substance.

 UFC Anti-Doping Program

-When it was launched in June 2015, the Ultimate Fighting Championship (UFC) Anti-Doping Program became the first independent anti-doping program in major fighting sports.
+At the time of its launch in June 2015, the Ultimate Fighting Championship (UFC) Anti-Doping Program became the first independent anti-doping program in major fighting sports.

 To familiarize athletes to the program, the UFC and USADA launched a joint education campaign, meeting athletes for in-person education sessions at gyms and events around the world.
-By the end of 2016, the Program had hosted at least 25 in-person education seminars in countries around the globe, including Japan, Ireland, Australia, and Brazil - often working with translators to ensure that athletes received the education in their own language.
-In order to further help ease the transition, athletes have been provided access to numerous anti-doping resources in a multitude of languages – both print and online.
+By the end of 2016, the Program had hosted at least 25 in-person education seminars internationally.
+Athletes were additionally provided access to anti-doping resources via USADA.

-Along with its education initiatives, the UFC Anti-Doping Program started testing athletes both in and out-of-competition at gradually increasing rates.
-In the first year-and-a-half of the Program, more than 2,000 tests were completed.
+USADA's UFC Anti-Doping Program began testing athletes both in and out-of-competition at increasing rates.
+In the first 18 months of the Program, more than 2,000 tests were completed.
 The Program's testing pool has also grown to include around 550 athletes worldwide, with tests collected in nearly 20 countries.